JoonasKulmala/Palvelinohjelmointi/README.md

 ## Course description

 This course is about Java & Spring Framework.
-Exercises returned are located within subdirectories.
+Exercises returned here are located in each topic's subdirectory:

 ![tree_exercise](Resources/tree_exercise_location.png)